shaftoes/gofindme/README.md

 # Loading URLs
-The scripts expect a `.csv` file named `GFMURL.csv` in the directory.
+When run on the command line, call the script with a `.csv` of URLs as your argument.

+> e.g., `python parser.py GFMURLS.csv`

 # Grabbing campaign info
-Run the `parser.py` script.
-It will grab campaign information, comment information, and donation information from scraped pages using selenium's webdriver, which automates loading and scraping the content of each page.
-This script used to be split into two separate scripts, but I've combined them for usability's sake.
+The script will grab campaign information, comment information, and donation information from scraped pages using selenium's webdriver, which automates loading and scraping the content of each page.
 Campaigns that do not exist anymore, or have incorrect URLs, are written to `exceptions.txt`.
 Campaigns that have no donations are written to `exceptions.txt`.

-# Using the selenium web automator
+# Information on using the selenium web driver
 Make sure that you have Firefox installed, as well as have followed the instructions at [Pythonspot's Selenium setup page](https://pythonspot.com/selenium/).
 Then run the script and don't worry if a Firefox window pops up and starts doing some stuff.
+If you want to use a different browser, you can edit the code accordingly to create a new driver.

 This script outputs the campaign information into `campaigns.csv`, the donation information into `donations.csv`, and the comments into `comments.csv`.
 It is currently only